-Key Takeaway: be patient and make every customer feel valued, win customers hearts with a creative and personalised service
+Key Takeaway: Be patient and make every customer feel valued, win customers' hearts with a creative and personalised service.

-Social media can increase search ranking and google visibility!
+Social media can increase search ranking and Google visibility!
 Though social media likes, favourites, shares, backlinks, etc. are not direct ranking signals, there is a correlation between social media activity and search engine rankings.
-People, brands, and webmasters/marketers that may consider links published on your social media as credible backlinks and thus influence a page’s rank.
+People, brands, and webmasters/marketers may consider links published on your social media as credible backlinks and thus influence a page’s rank.
 However, we can’t assure 100% search ranking results in this case as we have a fifty-fifty chance.

-But, your social media profile can influence the content of your web page if it is well optimised and managed.
+But, your social media profile can influence the content of your web page if it is well-optimised and managed.

 For example, take a look at how Mr Digital’s social media profiles ranked on the first page of Google.